 - How much does it cost?

-In this article, we’re going to take some time to explain the basics of how UM insurance works in California, and why it’s almost always a good thing to have.
-We will also discuss UM’s cousin, UIM coverage.
+This article will explain the basics of how UM insurance works in California, and why you should have it.
+(If you live in another state, the requirements may vary.)
+We will also discuss UM’s cousin, UIM (underinsured motorist) coverage.

 What Is Uninsured Motorist Coverage?